HT: Stan Ott

 In a refreshing departure from the culture war mind-set that has come to characterize this and other recent elections, some of evangelicalism's leading thinkers and spokespeople are trumpeting an important insight: Christians too fixated on politics are bound to end up frustrated and tarnished.
 And politics is not the only way to create positive change. ...

-(This is cross post with a post done earlier today at Jesus Creed.)
+(This is a cross post with a post done earlier today at Jesus Creed.)

 How do we create coherence between faith and work?
 John Knapp has explained how important rethinking vocation is, and how important it is that we carefully consider a moral theology of work.
 Today, Chapter 7 of How the Church Fails Businesspeople (and what can be done about it), Knapp describes a workplace awakening.